menu

 If Forsythe gets his wish and only one card gets axed, Eye of Ugin is definitely the card to cut.
 It leads to high-variance fast starts, and gives the deck a crushing inevitability that control players can't compete with.

 Eldrazi Temple is probably more central to the deck's long-term survival, but Eye is what guarantees the deck is Tier 0 broken and not just Tier 1 or Tier 2.
-Temple, even with Isle of Vesuva and the Urzatron, gives Eldrazi a much slower gameplan which is much more in line with the rest of Modern.
+Temple, even with Vesuva and the Urzatron, gives Eldrazi a much slower gameplan which is much more in line with the rest of Modern.

 Scenario 2 - Both Eye and Temple are Banned